hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

     "location": "USA"
 }

-1. Explain how you would change the implementation of mysimbdp-dataingest (in Part 2) to integrate a service and data discovery feature (no implementation is required).
+3. Explain how you would change the implementation of mysimbdp-dataingest (in Part 2) to integrate a service and data discovery feature (no implementation is required).
 (1 point)

+## 3. How to integrate service and data discovery feature

 Currently, mysimbdp-dataingest contains hardcoded environmental variables to use when connecting to the specific mysimbdp-coredms instance.
-This means that the coredms instanece ip and port are manually inserted, and cassandra keyspace and table are manually inserted.
+This means that the coredms instance VM ip and port are manually inserted, and cassandra keyspace and table where to store the data are manually inserted.
 The use of the tenant service and data discovery feature would enable retrieving these values from the centralized configuration management service (e.g. ZooKeeper) and automatically inserting the correspoding coredms data into mysimbdp-dataingest configurations.
+This way connecting dataingest component to coredms component could me automated.
 This would be implemented in a way, where the platform would also host ZooKeeper service, and the dataingest would ask for the configurations from there.
-Mysimbdp-dataingest would query for the corresponding coredms data by the tenant id, and the ZooKeeper service would return it, if values are right, for example status is active.
+Mysimbdp-dataingest would query for the corresponding coredms data by the tenant id, and the ZooKeeper service would return it, if values are right, for example status is active and the tenant user is allowed for this action.
-When dataingest receives new data from tenant data sources, it would first query the data by tenant id, and then if the source data matches the configurations in the tenant data, the data is inserted (e.g. the corresponding table exists?)
+When dataingest receives new data from tenant data sources, it would first query the data by tenant id, and then if the source data matches the configurations in the tenant data, the data is inserted.

-1. Assume that you have to introduce a new key component, called mysimbdp-daas, of which APIs can be called by external data producers/consumers to store/read data into/from mysimbdp-coredms.
+4. Assume that you have to introduce a new key component, called mysimbdp-daas, of which APIs can be called by external data producers/consumers to store/read data into/from mysimbdp-coredms.
 This component is a platform-as-a-service.
 Tenants can get shared or dedicated instances of mysimbdp-daas for their usage.
 Assume that now only mysimbdp-daas can read and write data into mysimbdp-coredms, how would you change your mysimbdp-dataingest (in Part 2) to work with mysimbdp-daas, draw the updated architecture of your mysimbdp?
 (1 point)

+### 4. New component: Mysimbdp-daas

-The mysimbdp-daas would be implemented as a platform-as-a-service inside a platform.
+The mysimbdp-daas would be implemented as a platform-as-a-service inside the mysimbdp-platform.
 The source data ingestion would still be done by the mysimdp-dataingest.
 The daas would provide APIs for tenants to use for ingesting data.
 The underlying technology would still be Kafka.
 The daas would also provide APIs for reading the data.
 This would require a new component for querying the coredms and returning the results to the API.